beechit/bynder/README.md

 project and go the the extension manager in the back-end to install it.

 Next got the the extension configuration of EXT:bynder and fill in the needed url's and credentials.

-### TODO:

-- Raise dependencies and remove work around's after https://forge.typo3.org/issues/84069 and https://forge.typo3.org/issues/84068 are released
-- Storage `is_browsable` is now checked on permission check in the core but should only be handled as GUI check
-- Load/cache derivative from API and use these in `AssetProcessing::getThumbnailInfo()`
-- Add warning if selected file isn't allowed
-- Add warning when more then allowed number of files are added

 ### How to contribute